boku7/boku7.github.io/_posts/2020-04-26-SLAE64_5-reverseShellAnalysis.md

 ```

 ### Finding shellcode[]
-We will use the GDB step-into (`s`) command to move through our program until we reach the point where execution is passed to the shellcode[] array (our execve shellcode from msfvenom).
+We will use the GDB step-into (`s`) command to move through our program until we reach the point where execution is passed to the shellcode[] array (our non-staged reverse shell shellcode from msfvenom).
 ```bash
 => 0x555555555141 <main+28>:    call   rdx
 gdb-peda$ s
 ```
 + Step into rdx (shellcode[]).

-## Dumping MSFVenom Execve Assembly Instructions
+## Dumping MSFVenom Reverse Shell Assembly Instructions
 With the instruction pointer (RIP) on the first instruction of `shellcode`, dump the instructions of the entire payload.
 ```bash
 => 0x555555558040 <shellcode>:  push   0x29